Frequently asked questions

 Why Should I Go Into A Cybersecurity Career?

-CompTIA Security+ and CompTIA Network+ are the most crucial certifications you’ll need if cybersecurity is your first topic.
+CompTIA Cybersecurity+ and CompTIA Net+ are two of the most important certifications that you’ll need, if you’re new to cybersecurity.
 This is because of a less-known government regulation, DOD-8570.
-Although technically it has been updated as DOD-8140, the chart used the DOD-8570 old format.
-You must hold at least one certification if you’re in a situation where sensitive government data might be available to you.
+It has been technically updated to DOD-8140.
+However, it still uses the DOD-8570 chart.
+You need at least one of these certifications if your position might expose you to sensitive government information.
 Typically the minimum asked for is CompTIA Security+.
 This certification is requested by companies even if they will not work for the government.
-You should be able to get a job if you have these certifications.
+These certifications will make you highly sought-after and should not be a problem to get placed.

-First, we want to check to see if you are eligible for a WIOA Grant, which could pay for it for you (yes, that means it might not cost you anything if you qualify)!
-Call today or make an appointment for us to call you.
+Are you unemployed?
+If so, you may be eligible for a WIOA Grant that could pay for your training and job placement assistance (yes, that means it might be free if you qualify!)
+Call now or book an appointment for us to call you.